MUSA-550-Fall-2020/musa-550-fall-2020.github.io/_guides/conda.md

 updated during the course.
 For example, we might want to update to include a newly released version of a package.

-You can update your local environment by running the following command:
+You can update your local environment via the following command.
+From the command line (Anaconda Prompt on
+Windows or Terminal on MacOS):

 ```
 conda env update pennmusa/{{ site.env_name }}